TavstalDev/Nexus/README.md

 ![Issues](https://img.shields.io/github/issues/TavstalDev/Nexus?style=plastic-square)

 ## Description
-Nexus is the core velocity plugin of the MesterMC network.
-It provides essential features and functionalities required for the smooth operation of the network.
+Nexus is a velocity plugin that enhances the management of a Minecraft server network by providing essential features for staff and players.

 ## Features
 - Cross-server permission based chats